-(includes Errata 1 dated June 2018, Errata 2 dated December 2018, and Addendum 1 dated December 2018)
+(includes Errata 1 dated June 2018, Errata 2 dated December 2018, Addendum 1 dated December 2018, Addendum 2 dated December 2019, and Addendum 3 dated January 2021)

 Covers dimensions, tolerances, and marking requirements for API threads and the gauges that control the acceptance criteria for the threads.
 Thread element gauges, instruments, and requirements for the inspection of threads for line pipe, round thread casing, round thread tubing, and buttress casing connections are included.
 Pages: 116